 Human papilloma virus (HPV) infection

 Human papilloma viruses (HPVs) are a group of more than 100 viruses that can cause papillomas, or warts.
 The warts that people commonly get on their hands and feet are not related to any form of cancer.
-But some of the HPV types, especially those that people get in their genital and anal area, seem to be related to skin cancers in these areas.
+But some of the HPV types, especially those that affect the genital and anal areas and around the fingernails, seem to be related to skin cancers in these areas.

 People who smoke are more likely to develop squamous cell skin cancer, especially on the lips.
 Smoking is not a known risk factor for basal cell cancer.